mgmills93/AEM_Spring_2019/README.md

 unhcr-asylum-seekers-determination-usa-csv-1_copy.csv - UNHCR file that gives a breakdown of asylum seekers by sending and receiving countries, and the numbers of accepted and rejected applications since 2000.

 crime - this folder contains all datasets collected on crime statistics in the U.S. My aim is to collect data related to rates of criminal activity perpetrated by individuals of different ethnic backgrounds and citizenship statuses.
-USSC_citizen_offenses_copy - a dataset from the U.S. Sentencing Commission that breaks down arrests in 2017 by primary offense and whether the criminal was a citizen or not.
+USSC_citizen_offenses_copy - a 2017 dataset from the U.S. Sentencing Commission that breaks down arrests in 2017 by primary offense and whether the criminal was a citizen or not.
+USSC_race_offenses_copy - U.S. Sentencing Commission dataset that gives race distribution of primary offenses perpetrated by criminals in 2017.

 detention_centers - this folder contains all data on detention centers and prisons that hold individuals arrested by ICE.
 ICE_Facility_List_11-06-2017-web_Copy.xlsx - Rivard Report dataset that gives detailed prison-level information about intstitutions holding ICE detainees nation-wide.